-We Currently employ a three-pronged promotional program to get word out about CharityTube to university alumni:
+We Currently employ a four-pronged promotional program to get word out about CharityTube to Harvard University alumni:

-Promotional Prong 1: targeted email to the biggest alumni charity donors
+Promotional Prong 1: targeted email to the biggest Harvard alumni charity donors

-We plan to increase this targeted emailing to the biggest alumni donors in the near future to 100,000 emails per month.
+We plan to increase this targeted emailing to the biggest alumni donors in the future to 10,000 emails per month.

-Promotional Prong 2: alumni publication announcements and email newsletters
+Promotional Prong 2: Harvard alumni print and online publications

-We also run announcements in Harvard publications and online inviting Harvard alumni to view our web site so as to find their Dream Charity.
-We also run these announcements in Harvard email newsletters sent to Harvard alumni.
+CharityTube runs announcements in Harvard print and online publications inviting Harvard alumni to view our web site so as to find their Dream Charity.